iAmShorty/mpos-eggdrop-tcl/README.md

 Deactivating a Pool for Block advertising
 <pre>
-!blockfinder APIURL enable
+!blockfinder APIURL disable

-e.g. !blockfinder http://youpoolurl.tld enable
+e.g. !blockfinder http://youpoolurl.tld disable
 </pre>

 You can add as many as you want.
 For example, the Value "BTC" is the Coin Name, used to query the Pool.